sablier-labs/docs/docs/guides/lockup/guides/07-etherscan.md

 ## Prerequisite: ERC20 Allowances

-Before interacting directly with the Sablier V2 [contracts](/guides/lockup/deployments) to [create a stream](#creating-a-stream) you will need to manually grant proper ERC20 allowances.
+Before interacting directly with the Lockup [contracts](/guides/lockup/deployments) to [create a stream](#creating-a-stream) you will need to manually grant proper ERC20 allowances.

 ### Step 1: Go to token page